 A rare survival of a fine domestic chapel, Horne's Place Chapel was built for William Horne in 1366 and attached to his timber-framed manor house, which was attacked during the Peasants' Revolt of 1381.

 Read more about the history of Horne's Place Chapel.

 Before You Go

-Access Information: The chapel is a short walk from the driveway over a narrow, uneven brick path.
-There are 2-3 steps into the chapel, and several steps into the undercroft.
+Access: The chapel is a short walk from the driveway over a narrow, uneven brick path.
+There are several steps into the chapel, and several more into the undercroft.

 Plan a Great Day Out

 Make the most of your day by heading down to the coast to visit the ruins of Camber Castle, a remarkably unaltered artillery fort built by Henry VIII.